jonasmiederer/openshift-demo/openshift/slides.md

   - OpenShift specific resource
   - Provides additional features and capabilities tailored for managing applications within OS
   - e.g. can trigger new deployments with `ConfigChange` or `ImageChange`

 ---
+level: 3
+---
+## OpenShift Resources

+### Container Registry (OCR) / Quay

+- Integrated registry that provides a secure and centralized location for storing and managing container images

+- facilitates image promotion and lifecycle management by enabling users to tag, version, and promote container images across different environments

+- seamlessly integrates with OpenShift Pipelines, allowing users to automate the build, test, and deployment processes for containerized applications.
+It provides native support for source-to-image (S2I) builds, Dockerfile builds, and image streams, enabling continuous integration and delivery (CI/CD) workflows.

+- Quay is a standalone enterprise-grade CR

+---
+level: 3
+---
+## OpenShift Resources
+### Builds

+A build is the process of transforming input parameters or source code into a result object (runnable image).
+A `BuildConfig` object is the definition of the entire build process.

+OpenShift offers 3 different build strategies:

+- **Docker build**: Expects a repository with a Dockerfile and all required artifacts to produce a Docker image
+- **S2I build**: Source-to-Image build is a tool for building Docker-formatted container images by injecting application source into a container image and assembling a new image
+- **Custom build**: allows developers to define a specific builder image responsible for the whole process.
+The resulting objects are whatever the builder image author has specified

+---